-This research continues to be a vital body of work for Australian governments, researchers and research institutions, policy planners, media and the health and aged care sectors, in helping to understand the enormity of the impact of dementia in Australia.
-More importantly, the data helps to inform planning and funding of services and programs around Australia to meet future needs.
+Dementia prevalence data research is of vital importance for Australian governments, researchers and research institutions, policy planners, media and the health and aged care sectors, in helping to understand the impact of dementia in Australia.
+The data helps to inform planning and funding of services and programs around Australia to meet current and future needs.

-The 2019 Dementia Australia Prevalence Data for dementia was modelled by the National Centre for Social and Economic Modelling (NATSEM) from the University of Canberra.
-The team have used a standard demographic modelling approach, in which age-sex dementia prevalence rates are applied to age-sex population projection estimates.
+The prevalence data estimates and projections for dementia were modelled by the National Centre for Monitoring Dementia (NCMD) at the Australian Institute of Health and Welfare (AIHW) established in 2021.
+The team has used a standard demographic modelling approach, in which age-sex dementia prevalence rates calculated by the AIHW were applied to age-sex population estimates and projected population estimates.

-If you have any questions regarding this data or would like to learn more about the 2019 dementia prevalence data, please contact our media team at [email protected].
+If you have any questions regarding this data or would like to learn more about the 2023 dementia prevalence data, please contact our media team at [email protected].

 Key facts and statistics